lilfrou/calender/README.md

 </ul>
 <h3>Redis and laravel-echo-server</h3>
 <ul>
-<li>this project does need a seteup for redis and laravel-echo-server as mentioned , for seteup documentation please refere to this link :</li>
+<li>this project does need a setup for redis and laravel-echo-server as mentioned , for setup documentation please refere to this link :</li>
 </ul>
 <h3>.Env File</h3>
 <p align="center"><img src="https://github.com/lilfrou/calender/blob/master/public/media/read_me/2.png" width="800"></p>

 <ul>
-<li>this project does need the following env seteup , basicly for the redis server and for the zoom api that you will get after setting up your zoom App( i will explain how to get those in the seteup section)</li>
+<li>this project does need the following env setup , basicly for the redis server and for the zoom api that you will get after setting up your zoom App( i will explain how to get those in the setup section)</li>
 </ul>

-## Seteup Section
+## Setup Section
 <h3>Creating an Oauth for our zoom App</h3>
 <p align="center"><img src="https://github.com/lilfrou/calender/blob/master/public/media/read_me/3.png" width="500"><img src="https://github.com/lilfrou/calender/blob/master/public/media/read_me/4.png" width="500"></p>